Netflix/falcor/documentation/router.md

 ]
 ~~~

-As we can see, each route has access to the members of the Router itself.
-The get handler passes the Router's userId to the recommendation service, which retrieves a personalized genre list for the current user.
-The route transforms the result of the promise into a PathValue containing the matched path and the length.
+As we can see, the route simply transforms the result of the promise into a PathValue containing the matched path and the length.

 Now we should be able to retrieve the length of the genre list from the Router: